esenyel/esenyel.github.io/_pages/about.md

 Recent News
 ===
-* July 2022, Our paper "Dynamics-Aware Spatiotemporal Occupancy Prediction in Urban Environments" is accepted at IROS 2022.
+* July 2022, Our papers "Dynamics-Aware Spatiotemporal Occupancy Prediction in Urban Environments" and "Learning Enabled Fast Planning and Control in Dynamic Environments with Intermittent Information" are accepted at IROS 2022.

 * June 2022, Our paper "Meta-Learning-based Proactive Online Planning for UAVs under Degraded Conditions" is accepted to RA-L (with presentation at IROS 2022)!